 7. Rocking plank

-Incorporating a rocking plank in your exercise routine helps build a stronger core, flatten your stomach, and increase mobility.
+Rocking plank helps build a fitter core, flatten your stomach, and increase mobility.

 How to do the rocking plank: